Applying through UCAS – a guide for parents of international studentsby Judith Charlton

 What is UCAS?

-Applications to UK universities are made online though the Universities and Colleges Admissions Service (UCAS).
+Applications to UK universities are made online through the Universities and Colleges Admissions Service (UCAS).

-UCAS is a charity set up to provide information, advice and admissions services to students applying for undergraduate courses in the UK.
+UCAS provides information, advice and admissions services to students applying for undergraduate courses in the UK.

 Applying through UCAS

-Your child can apply independently, or get help with their university application from a local adviser.
-This could be a member of staff at their school or college, an advisory service or agency that provides information about studying in the UK.
+Your child can apply independently, or get help with their university application from a local adviser or education agent.
+This could be a member of staff at their school or college, an advisory service or an agency that provides information about studying in the UK.

 We work with a number of agents in countries around the world who support students applying to us.
 To find out more, check out our country pages – type in your country and select the 'Apply' tab to see the agents we work with.